 Beast Hybrid: Zephyrmon (Shutumon), A bird-man digimon.
 Resembles a more mature looking Kazemon with more feral armor and large bird wings as well as an odd bird wing shaped haircut.

-Dude Magnet: Takuya , Koji, and JP have all shown some interest in her.
-Even Tommy shows slight jelousy when she is giving Takuya and Koji a hug but not him and JP, and the Honey Beemon and Toucanmon are both attracted to her.
+Dude Magnet: Takuya, Koji, and JP have all shown some interest in her.
+Even Tommy has proven to have some feelings for her, as hearts showed in his eyes while blushing when she gave him a hug after she saved the guys from Ranamon.
+The Honey Beemon and Toucanmon are both attracted to her as well.

 Expy: Has traits of Sora and Mimi from the first series.